Bjerkreim Municipality: Geography

-Bjerkreim municipality lies at the northern end of the hilly, rugged Dalane district, just south of the very flat Jæren district.
-There are several large lakes in Bjerkreim including Austrumdalsvatnet, Byrkjelandsvatnet, Hofreistæ, and Ørsdalsvatnet.
+Bjerkreim Municipality lies at the northern end of the hilly, rugged Dalane district, just south of the very flat Jæren district.
+There are several large lakes in Bjerkreim including Austrumdalsvatnet, Birkelandsvatnet, Hofreistæ, and Ørsdalsvatnet.
+The highest point in the municipality is the 906.99 m tall mountain Vinjakula, located on the border with Gjesdal Municipality.
+The Gloppedalsura skree is located on the Gjesdal-Bjerkreim border.

+Gjesdal Municipality is located to the north, Sirdal Municipality (in Agder county) is located to the east, Eigersund Municipality is located to the south, Hå Municipality is located to the west, and Time Municipality is located to the northwest.